Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: Yeah.

-C-53: That's the ideal scenario for moving through water.
+C-53: Yes.
+The ideal scenario for moving through water.

 PLECK: Wait.
 What are the ones that aren’t filled with water filled with?